 The Company acquired capital leases in the acquisition of SafeData.
 The economic substance of the leases is that the Company is financing the acquisitions through the leases and accordingly, they are recorded in the Company's assets and liabilities.
-The leases are payable to Systems Trading, Inc. and IBM with combined monthly installments of \$56,136 through various dates in 2012 and 2011.
+The leases are payable to Systems Trading, Inc. and IBM with combined monthly installments of \$56,136.
 The leases are secured with the computer equipment.
 Interest rates on capitalized leases vary from 6%-12% and are imputed based on the lower of the Company's incremental borrowing rate at the inception of each lease or the lessor's implicit rate of return.